-Methods
+Methods (2.0/2.5)

 The first step of this lab was extracting the enzyme catalase from the potato.
 This was done by peeling and cutting a fresh potato and weighing out 50 grams of tissue.
 The tissue, 50 mL of water, and a small amount of crushed ice were placed in a pre-chilled bender.
 For thirty seconds on high speed, the contents were mixed evenly, or homogenized.
 Next, carried out in an ice bath to keep the enzymes from denaturing, the potato extract was filtered, using cheesecloth.
 The filtrate was, then, poured into a graduated cylinder, and water was subsequently added until the solution reached one hundred milliliters.
 This solution was separated into 5 beakers emerged in ice in 10 mL increments from 0 to 40 mL, and water was added and mixed accordingly in measurements needed to obtain the desired amount of enzyme concentration.
 Then the substrate was prepared by pouring 40 mL of 3.0% hydrogen peroxide solution into paper cups.
 At this point the first independent variable enzyme catalase concentration was ready to be manipulated and tested.
 The filter paper disk was submerged in the prepared catalase solution for 5 seconds, removed and drained on a paper towel for 10 seconds, and then, once placed at the bottom of the substrate solution the time until the disk floated to the top of the solution was measured.
 This was repeated twice for each of the 5 different catalase concentration solutions.
 The second independent variable that was tested was the substrate concentration.
 To test this factor, five beakers were prepared by combining the five different measurements of the 3.0% hydrogen peroxide and the respective amount of water for each to make the desired concentration solution.
 The constant in this part of the experiment was the enzyme concentration of one hundred units/milliliters.
 Now, the disks will be submerged into the enzyme catalase solution for five seconds, drained on a paper towel for 10 seconds, and the time will, again, be measured and recorded from the time the disk is placed at the bottom until it floats to the top.
-These steps will be repeated for each different substrate concentration solution (Methods by Erol Altug, lab manual).
+These steps were repeated for each different substrate concentration solution (Methods by Erol Altug, lab manual).

-Results
+Results (13/15)